 Grain mills use different mechanisms to grind, crush, or explode the grain into a variety of textured flours.
-Generally, you have burr mills which crush the grain between the plates (stone or metal) or impact mills that produce fine or very fine flours where the grain is burst into smaller pieces in a grinding chamber.
+Generally, you have burr mills that crush the grain between the plates (stone or metal) or impact mills that produce fine or very fine flours where the grain is burst into smaller pieces in a grinding chamber.

 What is the best manual grain grinder for a power outage?

 As preppers, we consider ways to continue living life if the grid goes down.
 Some grain mills have a hand crank that will allow them to be used without electricity, most do not.
 Grinding grain by hand is a lot of work without a high-quality mill.
 Let us look at a few options starting with the least expensive.